dmk2014/phaser-template/readme.md

 [![Dependencies](https://david-dm.org/dmk2014/phaser-template.svg)](https://david-dm.org/dmk2014/phaser-template)

-# Personal Template for Phaser CE
+# TypeScript Template for Phaser CE

 ## Description
 [Phaser](https://github.com/photonstorm/phaser) template for TypeScript.
 Inspired by a number of similar projects.
 Tested only on macOS, but no issues anticipated on Windows or Linux.